Secure CheckoutPersonal information is secured with SSL technology.

 Part III: Corrosion in Water-Bearing Systems

 Glossary of Terms

-Corrosion engineers today spend enormous amounts of time and money searching multiple detailed sources and variable industry-specific standards to locate known remedies to corrosion equipment problems.
-Corrosion Atlas Series is the first centralized collection of case studies containing challenges paired directly with solutions together in one location.
-The first release of content in the series, Corrosion Atlas Case Studies: 2019 Edition, gives engineers expedient daily corrosion solutions for common industrial equipment, no matter the industry.
-Providing a purely operational level view, this reference is designed as concise case studies categorized by material and includes content surrounding the phenomenon, component appearance supported by a color image, time of service, conditions where the corrosion occurred, cause, and suggested remedies within each case study.
-Additional reference listings for deeper understanding beyond the practical elements are also included as well as a glossary and technical cross-referencing to be utilized across many industries.
-Rounding out with an introductory foundational layer of corrosion principles critical to all engineers, Corrosion Atlas 2019 Case Studies: 2019 Edition delivers the daily tool required for engineers today to solve their equipment’s corrosion problems.
+Corrosion Atlas Case Studies: 2019 Edition provides engineers with expedient daily corrosion solutions for common industrial equipment, no matter the industry.
+Providing a purely operational level view, this reference consists of concise templated case studies categorized by material and includes all the necessary details surrounding the phenomenon.
+Additional reference listings for deeper understanding beyond the practical elements are also included, as well as a glossary.
+Rounded out with an introductory foundational layer of corrosion principles critical to all engineers, Corrosion Atlas Case Studies: 2019 Edition delivers the daily tools required for engineers today to solve their equipment’s corrosion problems.

 - Gives users what they need to solve fundamental corrosion elements on all major industrial components, no matter the industry

-- Identifies failures by appearance, with color figures within each case study
+- Identifies failures by appearance, with full color figures within each case study